folio-org/ui-erm-comparisons/README.md

 stripes serve --okapi http://my-okapi.example.com:9130 --tenant my-tenant-id
 ```

-To run `ui-erm-comparisonss` within a Stripes platform:
+To run `ui-erm-comparisons` within a Stripes platform:

-1. Create a workspace with `stripes workspace` and select whatever modules you want (e.g., `ui-users` and `ui-erm-comparisonss`) and at least one platform such as `stripes-sample-platform`.
+1. Create a workspace with `stripes workspace` and select whatever modules you want (e.g., `ui-users` and `ui-erm-comparisons`) and at least one platform such as `stripes-sample-platform`.
 1. Navigate to the platform's directory and run `stripes serve stripes.config.js.local`.

 ## Additional information